jacklavelle286/SFIA1ProjectRepo/README.md

 * Update
 * Delete

-As I am interested in Cloud Computing, (specifically AWS) I am going to make to a simple and interactive study guide to help student collaborate and share knowledge, links and study tips about AWS Storage services.
+I think that the best way to demonstrate my skills with the technologies I have learnt so far is to make a simple Banking Application, which can do some simple CRUD actions, whilst being functional and useful at the same time.
 Please let me know if you have questions regarding my application by email on lavellej286@gmail.com.

 <details>